auth0/laravel-auth0/README2.md

 <details>
 <summary>Using the Auth0 CLI (Recommended)</summary>

-You will need to download the CLI and authenticate it with your Auth0 account.
-You can then use it to create the configuration files for your application.

 1. Download the [Auth0 CLI](https://github.com/auth0/auth0-cli) to your application's root directory:

-    > **Note**
-    > If you are using the Quickstart application, the CLI was bundled for you, and you can skip to the next step.

     ```shell
     curl -sSfL https://raw.githubusercontent.com/auth0/auth0-cli/main/install.sh | sh -s -- -b .
     ```

+    > **Note**
+    > When using the Quickstart the CLI is bundled for you already.

-2. Then authenticate with your Auth0 account:
+2. Authenticate with your Auth0 account:

     ```shell
     ./auth0 login
     ```

-3. Create a new application with Auth0:
+3. Register a new application with Auth0:

     ```shell
     ./auth0 apps create \